 More than two UCS C200 or C220 Rack-Mount Servers may be clustered for a Business Edition 6000 deployment to provide additional redundancy and/or geographic distribution.
-However, the total number of users across the cluster may not exceed 1,000 and the total number of configured devices across the cluster may not exceed 1,200.
+However, the total number of users across the cluster may not exceed 1,000, and the total number of configured devices across the cluster may not exceed 1,200 with the medium-density server or 2,500 with the high-density server.

-- Business Edition 6000 supports a maximum of 1,200 endpoints.
+- Business Edition 6000 supports a maximum of 1,200 endpoints with the medium-density server or 2,500 with the high-density server.
 However, actual endpoint capacity depends on total system BHCA, which cannot exceed a maximum of 5,000.
-For additional information about Cisco Business Edition capacity, including sizing examples and per-platform sizing limits, see the chapter on Unified Communications Design and Deployment Sizing Considerations, page 29-1. - Dual-attach the MCS 7828 server for Business Edition 5000 to the network using NIC teaming to provide maximum high availability.
-Business Edition 3000 does not support NIC teaming. - If multiple instances of Business Edition 5000 or Business Edition 6000 are required in the same deployment, distribute them across multiple physical switches. - Because some of the Cisco Business Edition platforms (MCS 7816, MCS 7828, MCS 7890-C1, and UCS C200) do not have or support dual power supplies, use an uninterruptible power supply (UPS) to provide maximum availability of those platforms. - When deploying Business Edition 6000 with two servers for high availability (two UCS C200/C220 Rack-Mount Servers, or one UCS C200/C220 Rack-Mount Server and one MCS server), device registration should be load-balanced between the two servers in order to distribute system load.
-This is preferable to using the second server for standby redundancy. - Business Edition 3000 provides support only for very specific types of endpoints and gateways: - Business Edition 3000 supports a limited set of endpoints.
-For a list of supported endpoints, refer to the Administration Guide for Cisco Business Edition 3000, available at http://www.cisco.com/en/US/products/ps11370/prod_maintenance_guides_list.html - Business Edition 3000 PSTN connectivity is supported only through the Cisco 2901 Integrated Services Router (ISR) and only with MGCP backhauled T1/E1 PRI trunks. - Business Edition 3000 does not support intercluster trunking and therefore does not support distributed call processing deployments.
+For additional information about Cisco Business Edition capacity, including sizing examples and per-platform sizing limits, see the chapter on Collaboration Solutions Design and Deployment Sizing Considerations, page 27-1. - If multiple Business Edition 6000 servers are required in the same deployment, distribute them across multiple physical switches. - Use an uninterruptible power supply (UPS) to provide maximum availability, especially if the server has only one power supply.

+When deploying Business Edition 6000 with two servers for high availability (two UCS C200/C220 Rack-Mount Servers, or one UCS C200/C220 Rack-Mount Server and one MCS server), device registration should be load-balanced between the two servers in order to distribute system load.
+This is preferable to using the second server for standby redundancy.